 Variously called electric bikes, pedelecs and electric-assist bikes, e-bikes combine a fairly conventional bike with a battery and motor that helps out when you're pedalling to make it easier to get up hills, accelerate away from lights and cruise along.

 E-bikes are very popular in Europe, especially among older riders who appreciate the speed boost they provide.
-They've been slower to take off in the UK, but retailers that specialise in e-bikes report healthy sales.
+They've begun to take off in a big way in the UK in the last couple of years; retailers that specialise in e-bikes report healthy sales.

 An e-bike is not just an electric scooter.
 To be road legal in the UK, it has to have pedals that can propel the bike, hence the designation "electric-assist".
 As long as the motor doesn't operate if you're travelling at more than 15.5mph (25km/h) and puts out no more than 250 watts, 14-year-olds and over can ride it without a licence, tax, insurance or helmet.